Edge-Minimum Saturated k-Planar Drawings: Introduction

 \section{Introduction}

 Graph \emph{saturation problems} concern the study of edge-extremal $n$-vertex graphs under various restrictions.
 They originate in the works of Tur\'an~\cite{Turan1941} and Erd\H{o}s, Hajnal, and Moon~\cite{EHM1964}.
-For a family $\mathcal{F}$ of graphs, a graph $G$ without loops or parallel edges is called \emph{$\mathcal{F}$-saturated} when no subgraph of $G$ belongs to $\mathcal{F}$ and for every $u,v\in V(G)$, where $uv \notin E(G)$, some subgraph of the graph $G+uv$ belongs to $\mathcal{F}$.
-Tur\'an~\cite{Turan1941} described, for each $t$, the $n$-vertex graphs that are $\{K_t\}$-saturated and have the maximum number of edges---this led to the introduction of the Tur\'an Numbers where the setting moves from graphs to hypergraphs, see, e.g., the surveys~\cite{Sidorenko95,keevash_2011}.
+For a family $\mathcal{F}$ of graphs, a graph $G$ without loops or parallel edges is called \emph{$\mathcal{F}$-saturated} when no subgraph of $G$ belongs to $\mathcal{F}$ and for every $u,v\in V(G)$, where $uv \notin E(G)$, some subgraph of the graph $G+uv$ belongs to~$\mathcal{F}$.
+Tur\'an~\cite{Turan1941} described, for each $t$, the $n$-vertex graphs that are $\{K_t\}$-saturated and have the maximum number of edges---this led to the introduction of the Tur\'an Numbers where the setting moves from graphs to hypergraphs, see for example the surveys~\cite{keevash_2011,Sidorenko95}.
 Analogously, Erd\H{o}s, Hajnal, and Moon~\cite{EHM1964} studied the $n$-vertex graphs $G$ that are $\{K_t\}$-saturated and have the minimum number of edges.
-This sparsest saturation view has also received much subsequent study (see, e.g.,~\cite{Faudree2011}), and our work fits into this latter direction but concerns ``drawings of (multi-)graphs'' (aka topological (multi-)graphs).
+This sparsest saturation view has also received much subsequent study~\cite{Faudree2011}, and our work fits into this latter direction but concerns ``drawings of (multi-)graphs'', also called \emph{topological (multi-)graphs}.

 There has been increasing interest in saturation problems on drawings of (multi-)graphs in addition to the abstract graphs above.
 A \emph{drawing} is a graph together with a cyclic order of edges around each vertex and the sequence of crossings along each edge so that it can be realized in the plane (or on another specified surface).
 The saturation conditions usually concern the crossings (which can be thought of as avoiding certain topological subgraphs).
 The majority of work has been on \emph{Tur\'an-type} results regarding the maximum number of edges which can occur in an $n$-vertex drawing (without loops and homotopic parallel edges) of a particular drawing style, e.g., $n$-vertex planar drawings are well known to have at most $3n-6$ edges for any $n \geq 3$.
 In the case of planar drawings (i.e., crossing-free in the plane), the sparsest saturation version (as in Erd\H{o}s, Hajnal, and Moon~\cite{EHM1964}) is also equal to the Tur\'an version: Every saturated planar drawing has $3n-6$ edges.